nathanjinsy/python_study/python_study.md

 **What you'll learn:** How to store multiple things together — like a backpack full of items.
 **Time estimate:** ~1–2 weeks

+### What you already know
+- print(), variables, type conversion, input(), if / elif / else, for / while loops, break, continue, functions with parameters and return

 ### Concepts